nicholascc/eme/README.md

 ```
 eme source_file -o obj_file [asm_file] [llvm_ir_file]
 ```
 This will output an object file, along with optionally an x64 assembly file and an LLVM bytecode file.
 Currently, Eme relies on the C standard library for interfacing with the operating system, so the recommended way to compile it is by linking it to a short C program.
+Note that these file paths must be not be relative.

 For example, I compile my Eme programs with this file: